danmarksmiljoeportal/grundrisk/README.md

     Risiko_pga_vandindvinding = 1 << 6,
 ```

+In our example where the value is decimal 9 and 1001 as binary, can we now derive the following:
-So we can tell that Bly_Kobber_eller_PAH is lit one as this is the first 1 in the 1001 and that the Svag_geologi is also lit as we have 1 in the end 1001.
+ 1. Bly_Kobber_eller_PAH is lit one as this is the first 1 in the 1001

-For a better description of the short flagname we can use this translation:
+ 2. Svag_geologi is also lit as we have 1 in the end 1001.

+Next is to put at more wording on the flag enum - here do we use this:

 \- Bly_kobber_eller_PAH